vb690/bayesian_ANN/README.md

 1. Binary and multiclass classification.
 2. Regression with Normal and Stundent T likelyhoods.
+3. Autoencoder.
-3. Sampling the embedding.
+4. Sampling the embedding.
-4. Language Model.
+5. Language Model.